+6. Support of RSRP threshold for Msg4 HARQ-ACK repetition

 7. Support that if the RSRP threshold is configured, UE capable of PUCCH repetition for Msg4 HARQ-ACK reports the capability of PUCCH repetition for Msg4 HARQ-ACK only if measured RSRP is lower than the configured RSRP threshold